2ndQuadrant/pglogical/README.md

 committed on the publisher.
 Users will have to ensure writes are stopped on all nodes and all slots are caught up before making schema changes.

+### FOREIGN KEYS

+Foreign keys constaints are not enforced for the replication process - what succeeds on provider side gets applied to subscriber even if the `FOREIGN KEY` would be violated.

 ### TRUNCATE

-Truncating a table that has foreign key relationships on the subscriber but not the provider will fail on the subscriber.
-Replication will stop.
-To allow replication to continue the foreign key relationship must be dropped.
 Using `TRUNCATE ...
-CASCADE` will not help because the `CASCADE` only applies to tables on the provider side.
+CASCADE` will only apply the `CASCADE` option on the provider side.

 (Properly handling this would probably require the addition of `ON TRUNCATE CASCADE` support for foreign keys in PostgreSQL).